 4. Consider The Weight

 Weight is an important factor if you carry your mat to the class on a daily basis.
 Ideally, the mat shouldn’t weight more than 4 pounds, which otherwise would make it bulky.
-If you are a frequent traveler and practice yoga every day,
+If you are a frequent traveler and practice yoga every day, a lighter mat doesn’t eat up much of your packing space.
+Moreover, it is easy to store when light.

 In case you practice yoga at home and do not frequently roll up the mat, weight is less important.